Joint Active Learning with Feature Selection via CUR Matrix Decomposition: EXPERIMENT

+{\textbf{Compared methods}} \ Since ALFS is related to the second group of active learning algorithms, i.e., reconstruction based methods (see discussion in the Introduction section), we compare it with some state-of-the-art approaches in this group to demonstrate the effectiveness of ALFS, including TED \cite{yu2006active} , RRSS \cite{nie2013early} , ALNR \cite{hu2013active}.
+We also compare with a randomized algorithmic CUR decomposition \cite{mahoney2009cur} that is called R-CUR.
+In addition, we take random sampling (RS) as another baseline.
+There are two variants about our method, ALFS-I and ALFS-II.
+ALFS-I ignores local linear reconstruction, while ALFS-II incorporates it into the learning progress.

-To show the benefit of simultaneous active sample selection and feature selection, we also compare our ALFS against some feature selection approaches combined with the above active learning approaches, i.e., first using feature selection methods to reduce the dimensionality, and then applying the above active learning methods to select samples based on the new low-dimensional representation.
-We use two kinds of feature selection methods, i.e., $Q-\alpha$ \cite{wolf2005feature} and variance (Features corresponding to the maximum variance are selected to obtain the best expressive features), to combine with the active learning algorithms in the experiments, respectively.
+To further show the benefit of simultaneous active sample selection and feature selection, we also compare our ALFS against some feature selection approaches combined with the active learning approaches above, i.e., first using feature selection methods to reduce the dimension, and then applying the active learning methods above to select samples.
+We use five kinds of unsupervised feature selection methods: Laplacian \cite{he2005laplacian}, SPEC \cite{zhao2007spectral}, UDFS \cite{Yang2011l}, Inf-FS \cite{Roffo2015Infinite}, and SOGFS \cite{Nie2016Unsupervised}, to combine with the active learning algorithms in the experiments, respectively.

-In the experiments, for each dataset, we randomly divide the dataset into two parts: the training set and the testing set, which is shown in Table \ref{datasets}.
-We apply the compared methods on the training set to select a certain number of samples for querying.
-After that, we learn the same decision tree classifier for all the methods based on these labeled samples, and evaluate the representativeness of the selected samples in terms of classification accuracy on the testing set.
-We repeat every test case for 10 times, and report the average classification performance.

-There are some parameters to be set in advance.
-The parameters $\alpha$, $\beta$, and $\eta$ in our algorithm are searched from $\{0.1, 1, 10, 100\}$.
-The parameter $\lambda$ is always set to 1 (We found that when $\lambda=1$, the performance was consistently good on all the datasets).
-For a fair comparison, the parameters in TED, RRSS, and ALNR are also searched from $\{0.1, 1, 10, 100\}$.